patterns/patterns.github.io/iihk.md

 	}
 ```

+The `ssh/knownhosts` package has the `New()` function which creates a callback for us.
+We just need to supply the absolute path to our `known_capsules` file.

-Also, we use the filename "known_capsules" to emphasize that the remotes are capsules that are tracked, instead of SSH hosts.
+Also, we use the filename `known_capsules` to emphasize that the remotes are capsules that are tracked, instead of SSH hosts.

+The callback takes capsule name, IP address, and public key as parameters.
+To find the public key, we obtain the public key of the certificate, then use `ssh.NewPublicKey`.

 ## §3 /User Prompt
 For the time being, we have a placeholder.
 The log output shows the step/event where it is appropriate to make the UI to prompt the user.
-Currently, it acts as if the choice is 'Y' and continues.
-It's worth noting because it is a todo, and it maps out the continue flow.
-For continue flow, the new remote needs a) its public key produced, and b) to be appended to the known_hosts file:
+Currently, it acts as if the choice is `Y` and continues.
+It's worth pointing out because we have a todo, and it maps out the continue flow.
+For continue flow, the new remote needs a) its public key produced, and b) to be appended to the `known_hosts` file:

 ```
 	sshpk, err := ssh.NewPublicKey(cert.PublicKey)